 I also agree with re-opening this issue : we have several websites running with typo3 6.2, some of them are multilingual.
 Every time we made a change in a locallang file (for example), we need to click on the "clear system cache" in the backend, but this action makes the site unavailable until we remove the typo3temp folder via SSH (no other solution has been found at the moment).

-#10 Updated by Alexander Wende about 4 years ago
+#10 Updated by Alexander Wende over 4 years ago

 Agree with reopening!
 We have a big 6.2 site.
 Since 6.2 this problem occurs very often (nearly every day).
 If there isn't any solution, I'll have to migrate to 7.1.
 IMHO 6.2 is (atm) not usable for production purpose.